sudoDeVinci/Cloud/proposal.md

 ## Proposal

-In the case of local cloud monitoring, what I propose as needed is real-time, modular, and open-source as to avoid contractual right to repair issues.
+In the case of local cloud monitoring, what I propose is needed is real-time, modular, and open-source as to avoid contractual right to repair issues.

 My plan is a mesh network comprised of simple esp32-based devices, equipped with a medium-resolution camera, hygrometer, altimeter, and gyroscope.

 I propose that with these devices, environmental readings and pictures of the sky can be transmitted to a central server in set time intervals for processing in essentially real-time.
 These measurements and images, in theory, can be used to determine cloud characteristics and movement in a way not done anywhere else.
-This system can then by used in conjunction with existing systems to provide more accurate weather data for a local area.
+This system can then be used in conjunction with existing systems to provide more accurate weather data for a local area.

 ### Cloud Height